-Looking at equation (9), we see that the equation is an assumption of constant trend differentials across the income distribution over time in the absence of the reform.
-In the absence of changes in the tax schedule, changes in taxable income are solely driven by changes in potential income, and equation (9) states that, relative to the overall growth in the economy, the differences in income growth across the distribution should be constant.
-This is the key identifying assumption underlying the state-of-art strategy as employed by, for example, Gruber & Saez (2002) and Kleven & Schultz (2014).
+Equation (9) is an assumption of constant trend differentials across the income distribution over time in the absence of tax reforms.
+In the absence of changes in the tax schedule, changes in taxable income are solely driven by changes in potential income, and equation (9) states that, relative to the overall growth in the economy $(\delta_t)$ , the differences in income growth across the distribution $(g(z{it-k}))$ should be constant.
+This is the key identifying assumption underlying the standard estimation strategy as employed by, for example, Gruber & Saez (2002) and Kleven & Schultz (2014).

-A New Approach: Graphical Validation and Identification of Behavioral Responses
+2.4 Graphical Validation and Identification of Behavioral Responses